 Floors including sub-floors

-Repair category:
+Repair category: 1

-Notes: There was no visible evidence to suggest any significant defects to the flooring, however, my inspection was restricted due to floor coverings and furnishings.
+Notes: There was no visible evidence to suggest any significant defects to the flooring, however, my inspection was restricted due to some floor coverings.
 No access was possible to the sub-floor area and no comment can be made on the condition of the timbers therein.